mrsaurov/backlog-exam-scheduler/README.md

    - Submit registration

 2. **Download Confirmation**:
-   - After successful registration, download PDF confirmation
+   - After successful registration, download your application as PDF
-   - PDF contains all registered course details
+   - Or use “Check Registration” with your roll to retrieve the PDF

+3. **Exam Notices**:
+   - Browse notices for a specific exam
+   - Open attached files (PDF/images/docs) in the browser

 ### For Administrators